 Amazon’s Jassy names new head for troubled retail business

-Amazon CEO Andy Jassy on Tuesday announced a new head for the company’s troubled retail business, which has been overburdened with excess capacity of warehouse space after a massive expansion during the pandemic.
+Amazon CEO Andy Jassy on Tuesday named a new head for the company’s troubled retail business, which is dealing with a glut of warehouse space after a massive expansion during the pandemic.

-Doug Herrington will become the new CEO of the consumer division, which will now be called “Worldwide Amazon Stores,” Jassy said in a message sent to employees.
+Doug Herrington will become the new CEO of Amazon’s consumer division, which will now be called “Worldwide Amazon Stores,” Jassy said in a note to employees.

+Herrington has led the company’s North American Consumer business since 2015.
+He replaces replace Dave Clark, who announced his surprise resignation from the company earlier this month after 23 years.
+Days later, Clark announced he would join the logistics startup Flexport as its new CEO in September.

+The change comes as Jassy is looking to return a “healthy level of profitability” to the Seattle-based company amid rising costs and a slowdown in demand that has left the e-commerce behemoth with too many workers and too much warehouse space.

 “He is a builder of great teams and brings substantial retail, grocery, demand generation, product development, and Amazon experience to bear,” Jassy said in the note that was later posted on the company’s website.